Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "...How many Brothers we lose so far?" he asked after a silent while.

 Fiin knew that figure all too intimately.
 "Ninety-seven, My Father.
-We’ve been…lucky."
+We’ve been... lucky."

 It was painful saying such a thing, but it was the truth.
 The Fangs had better equipment, tactics, growing air support, and supply lines.
 They were elite even by Human reckoning and better than the Enemy in every single way.
 Except for numbers.
 Any Fang in any engagement was routinely outnumbered by over a thousand to one, and against that great press of biodrones, and even with modern weapons and tactics, losses were inevitable.
 The war needed to turn, and turn *soon,* or there may not be any Stonebacks left to save the Gao.